Looking for more imagination from players who hit the same old serves with the same old rackets?

 Battistone has heard it all.

-"I'm the guy everyone knows about, probably kind of laughs about," said the 33-year-old doubles specialist and tennis teacher from California.
+"I'm the guy everyone knows about, probably kind of laughs about," said the 33-year-old doubles specialist.

 But, he claims, he's simply doing what works.

-On a half-decade hiatus after a playing part-time on the futures circuit, Battistone was messing around at some courts by the beach one day six years ago, "tossing the racket back and forth from one hand to another, just hitting two forehands."
+On a half-decade hiatus after a career as a high-level junior, Battistone was messing around at some courts by the beach one day six years ago, "tossing the racket back and forth from one hand to another, just hitting two forehands."

 Up walked Lionel Burt, the man who invented the two-handled racket.